Use this statistical tool to calculate the quartiles (q1, q2, & q3) for the data set.

 \(\ IQR = 9\)

-You can also put the same values in the quartile calculator to find quartiles and how the IQR represents the range that contains the middle 50% of the data points.
+You could also put the identical values in the quartile calculator to discover quartiles and how the IQR represents the range that consists of the middle 50% of the records factors.